-Congratulations to soon-to-be or recent graduates!
-Now is a good time to take stock of how prepared you are for the independence of college living—and what you might need to shore up before you pack up at the end of August.
+Congratulations to the soon-to-be or recent graduates!
+Now is a good time to take stock of how prepared you are for the independence of college living—and what you might need to shore up before you pack up in the fall.

 Here are five things you need to know before you go to college:

-Manage Money.
-Most college students open a bank account on or near campus and colleges often have a bank representative on site during move-in days.
-However, if you don’t know how to create a budget,
+Some college students may open a bank account on or near campus, while others may continue to use a current account electronically.
+If you don’t know how to create a budget, monitor spending…